 The Australian Longitudinal Study on Women’s Health (ALSWH) is a longitudinal population based survey which examines the health of an existing large national sample of Australian women.
 The Study collects important health data on women across Australia through regular surveys of women in four cohorts (which encompass the adult life span), and subsequent linkage of survey data to administrative health datasets.

-Since 1996, the Study has used this data to work with the Department of Health to produce evidence to support policy development, and contribute to guidelines for health professionals and for health service provision.
+Since 1996, the Study has used this data to work with the Department of Health and Aged Care to produce evidence to support policy development, and contribute to guidelines for health professionals and for health service provision.
 Data is also made available for research use, and since the Study began, over 900 scientific publications have been produced.

 The aims of the continuing core survey, data linkage and reporting activities are to: